ICW Tag Team Championship

 The ICW Tag Team Championship is a professional wrestling Championship (professional wrestling) owned by Scotland's Insane Championship Wrestling promotion.
 Complimenting ICW's two established singles titles (ICW World Heavyweight Championship and ICW Zero-G Championship), the Tag Team Championship was first established on September 2, 2012 when The S.T.I (Dickie Divers and William Grange) won a tournament final to become the inaugural champions.

 The titles were defended outside of the United Kingdom for the first time on 29 February 2016 at a show in Dublin, Ireland.
-The current championships are KoE (Adam King and Marcus King) who are in their first reign.
-They defeated Glasgow Grindhouse (Krieger and Lou King Sharp) at Fear and Loathing XIV.

-Overall, there have been 26 reigns among 18 teams and 32 individuals with three vacancies.
-One of the vacancies came on 27 July 2014 when the Bucky Boys were forced to vacate the championship due to Davey Boy suffering a knee injury.
+The ICW Tag Team Championships have also been defended in several other promotions, including Fife Pro Wrestling Asylum, Pro Wrestling Chaos, Premier British Wrestling and Copenhagen Championship Wrestling.